klaytn/governance-contracts-audit/docs/README.md

 **List of contracts**

 - **AddressBook**: an existing contract that stores the list of GC nodes, their staking contracts, and their reward recipient addresses.
-Code is at [legacy/AddressBook.sol](../contracts/legacy/AddressBook.sol)
+See [abook.md](./abook.md)
 - **CnStakingContract**: an existing contract where GC members stake their KLAYs to earn rights to validate blocks.
 Code is at [legacy/CnStakingContract.sol](../contracts/legacy/CnStakingContract.sol)
 - **CnStakingV2**: an updated version of the existing CnStakingContract.
 GC members stake their KLAYs to earn rights to validate blocks and cast on-chain votes.
 See [cns.md](./cns.md)
 - **StakingTracker**: a new contract that tracks voting-related data from AddressBook and CnStakingV2 contracts.
 - **Voting**: a new contract that processes the on-chain voting.
 It stores governance proposals, counts votes, and sends approved transactions.
+See [voting.md](./voting.md)
 - **GovParam**: a new contract that stores Klaytn governance parameters such as block minting amount.
 The Klaytn node shall read this contract and use the parameters in block processing.

 **List of accounts**